RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 ## [SwAV](https://arxiv.org/abs/2006.09882)
 {% include image.html width=500 url="../../../images/self_supervised_learning/swav.png" description="SwAV" source="https://arxiv.org/abs/2006.07733"%}

 SwAV extends on DeepCluster to be online, while also taking inspiration from contrastive SSL methods.
+Two augmentations of an image are passed to an encoder.
+These representations are then assigned prototypes.
+There are K prototypes, which are vectors of the same representation as the encoding.

 # Conclusion
 There are many approaches to self supervised learning, however there are common elements.
 There are contrastive losses, data augmentation, bootstrapping, projection heads, and sometimes negative samples.